Science Fair 2020 - 2021

-Students in Mrs. Carr's 1st and 6th period classes are required to participate in the Muscogee County School District Science Fair.
-8th Grade students may also participate.
-Science Fair projects that are judged worthy at the school level of competition will proceed to the county or regional level.
+Students in Mrs. Carr's gifted and accelerated classes are required to participate in the Muscogee County School Level Science Fair.

-Georgia Science and Engineering Fair Official Page - this page is the link to all information on requirements for the 2019 - 2020 science fairs.
+Georgia Science and Engineering Fair Official Page - this page is the link to all information on requirements for the 2020-2021 Science fairs.

 ISEF Rules and Guidelines - these are the rules followed by middle and high schools, regional fairs, and the state science fair.
 Parents and students should read the sections that apply to them.
 (Do not concern yourselves with all the committees.
 That's my job.)

-Grading - 4 grades will be given for the Science Fair project.
-Planning and Prep, Triboard and Presentation, Abstract, and Overall Experimental Design and Project Completion.
+Grading - 5 grades will be given for the Science Fair project.

 Official Information and Forms:

-1. Form 1: Checklist for Adult Sponsor (1) (Absolutely needs dating and completing prior to any experimentation!
+1. Form 1: Checklist for Adult Sponsor (1) (Must be dated and signed before any experimentation begins!
 Projects that show a date after experimentation has started will be excluded from advancing to the regional fair!)

 Extra Forms that may be required prior to experimentation:

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.